gothicVI/ubuntu-mainline-kernel.sh/README.md

 sudo mv ubuntu-mainline-kernel.sh /usr/local/bin/
 ```

-If you want to automatically check for a new kernel version when you login:
+If you want to automatically check for a new kernel version when you log in:
 ```
 wget https://raw.githubusercontent.com/pimlie/ubuntu-mainline-kernel.sh/master/UbuntuMainlineKernel.desktop
 mv UbuntuMainlineKernel.desktop ~/.config/autostart/